SabeehKhan18/LearnDSPIC33EV/README.md

 All information may vary and may not be accurate or the best way to achieve the goal.
 All projects include a description, commented code, and a schematic.

-## dsPIC33EV Projects

-These projects are to help learn how to program the dsPIC33EV.

 ## Projects